 A PDF version can be downloaded from this link for printing.

 Irrigation DIY is of great fun and something that can be enjoyed with the whole family.
 To our experience, the hardest parts are knowing the right tools and planning.
 The “doing” part is not that difficult.
 If we can do it, I am confident to say, anyone can do it. 🙂

-Concluding remarks: We are a bit late in posting our irrigation DIY.
+We are a bit late in posting our drip line irrigation DIY.
 Who will do this DIY in Fall — unless someone is living in the Chihuahuan desert?
 That is not the point.
-The information will remain there for the coming Spring.
-So many more tales to tell in the mean time …
+The information will remain here for the coming Spring.
+So many more tales to tell in the meantime …

 Other posts on gardening